FDSc Nursing Associate (with NMC Registration)

 - written assignments

-You are also required to complete the knowledge skills and behaviours included in the All England Nursing Associate Practice Assessment Document in each year of practice.
+You are also required to complete the knowledge skills and behaviours included in the England Nursing Associate Practice Assessment Document in each year of practice.

 What are the course entry requirements?